Navigate to top

 Sustainability wheel

-We will reduce our greenhouse gas emissions by 46% by 2030 and net zero in 2050
+We will reduce our greenhouse gas emissions by 46% by 2030.
+Lerøy has an ambition to be climate neutral by 2050.

-In order to reach our climate target, we have identified 3 main projects that will reduce climate emissions in LSG, the identification of main projects is based on our most significat emission areas.
+In order to reach our greenhouse gas emission reduction target, we have initiated 3 main projects that will contribute to reduction of greenhouse gas emissions in Lerøy.
+These projects are targeting our most significat greenhouse gas emissions sources.

 imagehkxvk.png